apache/tvm/docs/contribute/code_review.rst

 Here are some useful principles for designing APIs:

 - Be consistent with existing well-known package’s APIs if the feature overlap.
-  For example, tensor operation APIs should always be consistent with the numpy.
+  For example, tensor operation APIs should always be consistent with the numpy API.
 - Be consistent with existing APIs in the same project.
   For example, we should use the same argument ordering across all the optimization passes, so there is no "surprise" when using them.
-- Think about whether API will change in the future.
+- Think about whether the API will change in the future.
-  For example, we will have more options like loop_unrolling, device placement policy as we add more optimization in build.
+  For example, we will have more options like loop_unrolling and device placement policy as we add more optimizations in build.
 We can package optimization knobs into a build configuration object.
 So that the build API is stable over time.
 - Write down documents.
-Documents are mandatory for APIs, sometimes writing documents helps us to think about whether we need clarification.
+Documents are mandatory for APIs and sometimes writing documents helps us to think about whether we need clarification.
 - Minimum.
-Think about how many lines of code a user have to write to use the API.
+Think about how many lines of code a user has to write to use the API.
   Remove layers of abstraction when possible.